I ended the last century in a psychiatric hospital, diagnosed with schizophrenia and with little hope for recovery.

 Life, I’m glad to say, doesn’t always turn out the way you think.

 Through a combination of luck, the kindness of others and my own, not inconsequential, stubborn streak, I have finally ditched the psychiatric labels and see myself as a survivor.
-I manage a London-wide mental health project, am an independent trainer, speak at conferences, am a trustee for National Hearing Voices Network and ISPS UK and live a life that I truly love.
+I manage Mind in Camden’s London Hearing Voices Project (including Voice Collective and the London Prisons Hearing Voices Project), am an independent trainer, speak at conferences, am a trustee for National Hearing Voices Network, Vice Chair of ISPS UK and live a life that I truly love.
 I no longer take neuroleptic medication, and choose to live with alongside my experiences.
-If you’d have met me 10 years ago, this is a future that you would never have imagined for me.
+If you’d have met me 15 years ago, this is a future that you would never have imagined for me.

 About This Site